jaceva/react-challenge/instructions.md

 ### Hint

-- Make `props` a function parameter
+- Extract the data object from the `props` value passed as an argument to `Tile`
 - You may use the `Object.values()` [method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_objects/Object/values) to generate an array of the object's values and then use `map()` to iterate over the array.
 - Use the `map()` callback to render a `<p>` element for each of the object's values.
 If you used `Object.values()`, use the value's index as the `key` for the `<p>` element.